 Our subdivision water system is comprised of 7 wells that come together in a common header before distribution.
 Wells 1, 2, and 3, and 6 are located on land between the Fire Station and the water tank.
 Well 4 is located within a park area South of the Basketball court.
 Wells 5 and 7 are located on our 20-acre parcel North of Wildfire Drive and West of Lake Helena Drive, by our Water and Sewer Building.
-If you have any questions about this report or concerning your water utility, please contact Brian Palkovich at 227-7033 or 406-449-1015.
-Meetings are usually scheduled for the second week of the month.
-Please call or email egws@eastgatevillage.org to confirm dates and times.
-Anyone is welcome to attend.
-We want our customers to be informed about their water utility.
+If you have any questions about this report or concerning your water utility, please contact Nick Palkovich of Rocky Mountain Operations at (406) 442-2949.
+Public Participation Opportunities: If you would like to attend a Board meeting, please call 406-227-7033 or email us at egws@eastgatevillage.org for the next meeting date, location and time.